-We like the sauce as is, so I don't thicken it up.
+We like the rich tomato sauce as is, so I don't thicken it up.
 If you're making the halupki ahead of time, the sauce thickens up in the fridge.

-You can enjoy the stuffed cabbage rolls by themselves if you want.
-Grandma usually served them with mashed potatoes, so I make Instant Pot Mashed Potatoes to go with them.
+You can enjoy the stuffed cabbage rolls by themselves as a complete meal if you want.

 Stufffed Cabbage Rolls (Halupki)

 - 1 medium head cabbage or 2 small